adambard/learnxinyminutes-docs/janet.html.markdown

 # You might say that function bodies provide an "implicit do".

 # Operations on data structures ###############################################
-# (Making all these mutable so we can ... mutate them.)
+# (Making all of these mutable so we can ... mutate them.)
 (def s @"Hello, World!")
 (def a @[:a :b :c :d :e])
 (def t @{:a 1 :b 2})